planetoryd/netns-proxy/readme.md

 1. Configure a few persistent Network Namespaces
 2. Watch for new flatpak processes and configure Network Namespaces for them

 Network namespace is more secure than netfilter-only approaches.
+When netns-proxy stops/crashes, or before it configures your app, the internet is disconnected in the netns.

 The default profile (like the `"base_p": {}` below) configures the associated NetNSes to be proxied by a socks5 proxy listening on `host_ip:9909`.
 Typically you can set your proxy to listen on `0.0.0.0:9909`, and secure it with a firewall.

+**Notice**: You need set flatpak applications to have `Network` *disabled*, in Flatseal, in order to use this tool.
+Netns-proxy would try to disable it.

 ## usage